-Here at Lintbells, we’re firm believers in looking at the bigger picture to help our dogs, cats and other pets feel healthier – and happier.
+Here at Lintbells, we’re firm believers in looking at the bigger picture to help our dogs, cats and other pets feel happy and healthy.
 And now lighter nights are just around the corner, we’re taking time out to spring clean our routines!
 From brushing up on the healthcare basics to detoxing our animal diets and considering the benefits of dog supplements, it’s all her…

 It’s been a long, grey winter, and dark nights (and mornings!) can see us swap long walks with our dogs for a quick game of fetch before retreating for a cuddle on the sofa.
 Our feline best friends tend to become less active in the colder months too, but now sunnier spring days are on their way, we thought it might be time to put together a checklist to follow for a happy, healthy 2017.